igortuag/chartjs-course/Readme.md

 - Integration of Chart.js with other libraries and frameworks
 - Best practices for effective data visualization and chart design

+## Demo 📸

+You can see all the example in live by accessing this [link](https://igortuag.github.io/chartjs-course).

 ## Repository Structure

 The repository is organized as follows: